 While this is a huge thing to go through, remember it’s not all of who they are.
 Tiptoeing around them, making everything about the loss or assuming they will always be sad can be alienating and disempowering.
 Don’t expect them to be exactly as they were before, but know it’s okay to laugh and have a nice time together too.
 Resting and enjoying life is part of the healing too.

-I’m having a few people over for dinner on Saturday – will be a chilled one but we’d love to have you there if you fancy it
+I’m having a few people over for dinner on Saturday – we’d love to have you there if you fancy it

 What next?